shwina/still-magic/_en/publish.md

 ```

 -   The configurations and parameters used for that software
-    -   If all parameters are in a configuration file, use that ({% include ref key="s:configure" %})
+    -   If all parameters are in a configuration file, use that ({% include xref key="s:configure" %})
-    -   Or log all configuration parameters and use `grep` or a script to extract from the logfile ({% include ref key="s:logging" %})
+    -   Or log all configuration parameters and use `grep` or a script to extract from the logfile ({% include xref key="s:logging" %})

 ## How Can I Identify Myself and My Work in Bibliographies? {#s:publish-identifiers}